PuddyClub/Firebase-Discord-Interactions/README.md

 ## Command Callback
 Both valid commands and invalid commands, you will receive the same values and methods to use when sending a response to the Discord Command Slash Endpoint.

+### result.bot
+If your interaction application has a valid Bot Token, this value will be converted to a Discord.JS Client.
+(The gateway values will only work if you are using Discord.JS Gateway Mode)

 ### result.cfg
 All the configurations that are being used in the module will appear here.